 App configuration policies for Microsoft Intune

-Use app configuration policies in Microsoft Intune to provide configuration settings for an iOS or Android app.
-These configuration settings allow an app to be customized by using an industry standard approach to app configuration and management.
-The configuration policy settings are used when the app checks for them, typically the first time it is run.
+You can create and use app configuration policies to provide configuration settings for both iOS or Android apps.
+These configuration settings allow an app to be customized by using app configuration and management.
+The configuration policy settings are used when the app checks for these settings, typically the first time the app is run.

 An app configuration setting, for example, might require you to specify any of the following details: